-- All the side doors are closed when the ignition key is in the "ACC" or "ON" position. - Vehicles with the power door lock system-All the side doors and back door are closed and locked.
+- All the doors are closed when the ignition key is in the "ACC" or "ON" position. - Vehicles with the power door lock system-All the doors are closed and locked.

 Vehicles with the power door lock system-When the driver's door is unlocked using either the key or the wireless remote control, the interior light will come on and remain on for about 15 seconds before fading out.